ABOUT NATALIE KAUFFMAN

 In my Beauty of Abandonment series (photography), I focused on things that were not there any longer but had been; traces of humankind, ghosts of lives lived or still lurking somewhere, and the allure of these deserted places.
 In my food photograph series, I look beneath or under vegetables and fruit, the parts that we so often toss away, to reveal the wonder of shape, form, colour, contrast and magnificence of what we consume, often so much without a thought about the incredible sources of life these living things are.
 The Bones series in encaustic is about stripping away layers (literally) to reveal the way in which we as humans are built, structured and developed.
 Without skin colour, weight, hair colour, eye colour, we are essentially the same beings; when we look beneath we are more in common than different.

 My most recent series, Packaged Landscapes or “CanScapes” as I like to call them, is digging deeper into the meaning, the myths, the history of “Canadian” culture, nostalgia and products.
 While I have a fondness for Canadiana, I cannot help but find the contradictions, the problematic narratives and the distorted interpretations of our consumerist, colonialist past and present.
 I hope that by experiencing my art you experience an aesthetic sensation that is at once intriguing and yet slightly unsettling in the way the work sits with you; a contradiction of what is known and what lies beneath.
 This was preceded by my "Memoryscapes" series, where I painted scenes large onto wood panels from small little scenes on cans or packages.
-By doing this, I wanted to explore ways in which we remember scenes from ordinary food packaging that we saw daily, a long time ago, and which can evoke feelings and memories, that perhaps are not really ours but what are manufactured for us by marketers,
+By doing this, I wanted to explore ways in which we remember scenes from ordinary food packaging that we saw daily, a long time ago, and which can evoke feelings and memories, that perhaps are not really ours but what are manufactured for us by marketers and advertisers,